Cicero, Indiana: In popular culture

 The plot of the episode entitled "The Kids Are All Right" from the TV series Supernatural took place in the town of Cicero, Indiana.

-The town was represented in the 1989 biopic The Ryan White Story as the town to which Ryan White moved order to escape prejudice in Kokomo, Indiana.
+The town was represented in the 1989 biopic The Ryan White Story as the town to which Ryan White moved in order to escape prejudice in Kokomo, Indiana.
 However, it is only featured in the last two scenes of the movie.